IO-Link FAQ

 How does TEConcept support IO-Link development?

-TEConcept accompanies companies through all five phases of the IO-Link product lifecycle:
+TEConcept supports companies throughout all five phases of the product lifecycle:

-- Idea & concept phase: Technology assessment, feasibility workshops, rapid prototyping, system specification
+- Idea & Concept Phase: Technology assessment, feasibility workshops, rapid prototyping, and system specification

 - Development phase: Stack integration (Device & Master), electronics & software development, IODD design